gmickel/CodeWhisper/README.md

 e.g.

+# Claude-3.5 Sonnet
 codewhisper task -m claude-3-5-sonnet-20240620

+# Or use a local Ollama model (not recommended as it will be slow and inaccurate for comprehensive feature implementation tasks)
+codewhisper task -m ollama:llama3.1:70b --context-window 131072 --max-tokens 8192
 ```

 > Note: If you are using CodeWhisper's LLM integration with `codewhisper task` you will need to set the respective environment variable for the model you want to use (e.g. `export ANTHROPIC_API_KEY=your_api_key` or `export OPENAI_API_KEY=your_api_key` or `export GROQ_API_KEY=your_api_key` ).